< Expand the Menu to access our Tree Identification Pages

-The Brittlewood Claoxylon australe is a small attractive tree or large shrub (depending on conditions) reaching a maximum height of 8 to 10 meters and occurs naturally in a wide range of environments from exposed coastal positions to within subtropical rainforests (Picture 1).
-Bark (on mature specimen shown) is firm with a rough texture due to bands of small horizontal blisters and cream in colour, whereas bark on young trees is olive green in colour (2).
-Small white flowers with prominent stamens are held on racemes up to 15 cm in length (3).
-The rounded fruit measures up to 8 mm in diameter and features 3 lobes containing red coloured seeds (fruit will turn nearly black before opening) (4).
-Alternately arranged simple leaves are; mostly large at up to 16 cm in length with irregular toothed margins, varied in shape from elliptic to obovate, hairless, dark green and very glossy on top, paler beneath, rather thin with a soft texture.
-Special identification characteristics are the small glands (Picture5 inset) at the top of the petiole which a visible on every leaf.
+The Brittlewood Claoxylon australe is a small attractive tree or large shrub (depending on conditions) reaching a maximum height of less than 10m.
+It occurs naturally in a wide range of environments from exposed coastal positions to within subtropical rainforests (Picture 1).
+Bark (on mature specimen shown) is firm with a rough texture due to bands of small horizontal blisters.
+It is cream coloured, whereas bark on young trees is olive green (2).
+Small white flowers with prominent stamens are held on racemes up to 15 cm long (3).
+The rounded fruit (a capsule) measures up to 8 mm in diameter and features 3 lobes, each containing a red coloured seed (fruit will turn nearly black before opening) (4).
+Alternately arranged simple leaves are; up to 16 cm long, varied in shape from elliptic to obovate with irregular toothed margins, hairless, dark green and very glossy on top, paler beneath and rather thin with a soft texture.
+Special identification characteristics are the small glands (Picture5 inset) at the top of the petiole, which are visible on every leaf.
 Apex shape is acute, base shape is cuneate to nearly rounded.
 Mid-vein and curved laterals are very evident and distinctly raised on lower leaf surface (5).
 Distribution: NSW south coast to Qld.

 Broad-leaf Star Hair Astrotricha latifolia Other names: Broad-leaf Star-hair

-The Broad-leaf Star Hair occurs as an understorey species on margins of rainforests where it is mostly an upright shrub less than 4m in height, whereas in dryer and more open sclerophyll forests it can reach nearly 10 m in height (Photo 1).
-Bark is olive green in colour with a firm and rough texture due to warty blisters (lenticels) covering the surface on older specimens (2).
+The Broad-leaf Star Hair occurs as an understorey species on margins of rainforests, where it is mostly an upright shrub less than 4m tall, whereas in dryer and more open forests it can reach nearly 10m in height (Photo 1).
+Bark is olive green with a firm and rough texture due to warty blisters (lenticels) covering the surface on older specimens (2).
 Over spring to early summer (southern locations) large spread-out panicles hold numerous minute greenish flower, which reach about 4 mm in diameter.
-Five stamens are topped by yellow anthers and in the centre the flower style is divided at the base, five pointed petals will re-curve with maturity.
-Ball-shaped hairy flower buds (centre left) are visible in the image (3).
+Five stamens are topped by yellow anthers and in the centre the flower style is divided at the base.
+Globe-shaped hairy flower buds (centre left) are visible in the image (3).
 The small ovoid shaped fruit turns greenish yellow in colour and shows the remaining petals (sepals) and the split style at the flattened apex.
-It is quick to develop, so flower buds, open flowers and mature fruit can be found on the same panicle (4).
-Simple alternately arranged leaves are; varied in length form 8 to more than 20 cm, mostly oblong in shape with entire or slightly undulating margins, mid-green, rather dull and hairless on top, whitish grey beneath due to a dense cover of woolly hair (star hairs), rather soft and thin in texture.
+It is quick to develop, so flower buds, open flowers and maturing fruit can be found on the same panicle (4).
+Simple alternately arranged leaves are; varied in length from 8 to more than 20 cm, mostly oblong in shape with entire or slightly undulating margins, mid-green, rather dull and hairless on top, whitish grey beneath due to a dense cover of woolly hair (star hairs), rather soft and thin in texture.
 Leaf apex is attenuate, base shape is cordate.
 The straight petiole is up to 8 cm long and covered in woolly hair.
 Young growth and stems are also hairy.
 Venation is clearly visible on lower leaf surface with mid rib and laterals veins being strongly raised (5).
 Distribution: Southern NSW to Qld.
 See Flower Characteristics Page and Leaf Characteristics Page for information on terms used.

 Broad-leaved Geebung Persoonia levis

 This tall shrub or small tree is frequently found as an understorey species in dry tall open forests and heath lands in proximity to the coast.
-Under optimum conditions it can reach 6 to 8m in height with bright green foliage (Photo 1).
-Bark is very rough; densely warty somewhat scaly in texture and weathers to grey on the surface, but has a reddish brown under layer (2).
+Under optimum conditions it can reach up to 8m in height with bright green foliage (Photo 1).
+Bark is very rough; densely warty, somewhat scaly in texture and weathers to grey on the surface, but has a reddish brown under-layer (2).
 The fruit is a fleshy drupe turning a yellowish green with maturity.
-It measures close to 20 mm in length and features the remaining flower style at the apex.
-The whitish, translucent flesh will become very sticky and congealed with exposure (3 & 4).
-Simple leaves with an alternate arrangement are; up to 12 cm in length with entire margins, varied in shape from broadly oblanceolate to elliptical, hairless, firm and leathery in texture.
+It is close to 20 mm long and features the remaining flower style at the apex.
+The whitish, translucent fruit flesh congeals and becomes very sticky with exposure (3 & 4).
+Simple leaves with an alternate arrangement are; up to 12 cm long, varied in shape from broadly oblanceolate to elliptical with entire margins, hairless, firm and leathery in texture.
 Leaf apex varies from rounded to acute, base shape is cuneate.
 Venation is faint, but under closer inspection looping lateral veins are visible.
-Distribution: Vic, to NSW mid-north coast.
+Distribution: Victoria to NSW mid-north coast.
 See also Tall Geebung Persoonia media Page 10.

 Broad-leaved Paperbark Melaleuca quinquenervia Other names: Five-veined Paperbark

-This native tree species is very common in wetter coastal areas and is also known under the name of Five-veined Paperbark.
-The Broad-leaved Paperbark Malealuca quinquenervia can attain a height of 20m or more (Picture 1).
-Trunks often bend in the opposite way of the prevailing winds are covered in a thin papery bark which outer layers are pale grey whereby newly exposed bark is salmon coloured (2).
-Showy white flowers appear on top of the same spike holding last season's fruit which is a brown capsule up to 5 mm in diameter (3 & 4).
-Alternately arranged simple leaves are; up to 9 cm in length with entire margins, mostly elliptic in shape, firm and quite leathery in texture, hairless and emit a strong scent when crushed.
+This native tree species is a very common sight in wetter coastal areas and is also known under the name of Five-veined Paperbark.
+It can attain a height of 20m or more with trunks and limbs shaped by the prevailing winds (Picture 1).
+The thin papery bark's outer layers are pale grey whereby newly exposed bark is salmon coloured (2).
+Showy flowers with pure white stamens appear on top of the same spike (stem) holding last season's fruit, which is a brown capsule up to 5 mm in diameter (3 & 4).
+Alternately arranged simple leaves are; up to 9 cm long, mostly elliptic in shape with entire margins, firm and quite leathery in texture, hairless and emit a strong scent when crushed.
 Five longitudinal veins are clearly visible on the lower leaf surface (5).
-Distribution: NSW central coast to central QLD.
+Distribution: NSW central coast to central Qld.

 Brown Beech Pennantia cunninghamii

 This medium to tall tree species is able to reach a height of 30m and occurs in subtropical and warm temperate rainforests, where it favours locations near watercourses (Photo 1).
-Older specimens develop fluted trunks (2).
-The bark is grey/brown in colour with a corky texture and covered in rounded blisters (3).
-Simple leaves with an alternate arrangement are; between 8 to 16 cm long with undulating (wavy) margins, elliptic to ovate in shape, hairless, glossy and smooth in texture (4).
-Domatia are very visible as swellings on the upper and as indentations on the lower leaf surface, occurring mainly in lateral vein angles (5).
+On mature trees bark is covered in rounded blisters, grey/brown in colour with a corky flaky texture and some fissures (2).
+In some years an abundant amount of fruit is produced over late autumn and winter.
+The drupe is ovoid (olive-shaped), up to 15mm long and turns black at full maturity (3).
+Simple leaves with an alternate arrangement are; up to 16 cm long, elliptic to ovate in shape with undulating (wavy) margins, hairless, glossy and smooth in texture (4).
+Domatia (red circles) are very prominent as swellings on the upper and as indentations on the lower leaf surface, occurring mainly in lateral vein angles (5).
 Distribution: From the south coast of NSW to central Qld.

 Brown Gardenia Randia fitzalanii [Atractocarpus fitzalanii] Other names: Yellow Mangosteen

-The Brown Gardenia is a native shrub with a compact growing habit reaching a height of up to 6m and naturally occurs in tropical rainforests (Photo 1).
+The Brown Gardenia is a native shrub with a compact growth habit reaching a height of 6m and naturally occurs in tropical rainforests (Photo 1).
 Bark is beige to light brown in colour with a finely rough texture (2).
-Superbly scented flowers are white in colour, up to 3 cm in diameter and feature 5 overlapping petals (3).
-The large fruit is rounded in shape measuring up to 8 cm in diameter turning a yellowish green when mature and contains numerous small black seeds (4).
-Oppositely arranged simple leaves are; mostly elliptic in shape with entire margins, 20 cm or more in length, dark green and glossy on top, mid-green and glossy below, hairless and smooth with a firm texture.
-Petiole (leaf stalk) is up to 25 mm long.
+Superbly scented flowers are pure white, up to 3 cm in diameter and feature 5 overlapping petals (3).
+The large fruit (a berry) is rounded in shape, up to 8 cm in diameter and turns a yellowish green when mature.
+It contains numerous small black seeds embedded in an edible pulp (4).
+Oppositely arranged simple leaves are; 20 cm or more long, mostly elliptic in shape with entire margins, dark green and glossy on top, mid-green and glossy below, hairless, thick, smooth and firm in texture.
+Petiole (leaf stalk) is up to 25mm long.
 Leaf apex is rounded, base shape is cuneate.
 Mid vein and laterals are raised on both surfaces (5).
 Distribution: Tropical east coast of Qld.
 (A beautiful ornamental species for frost free areas.)